ItsMeAbhishekRai/Termux-All-Packages-Install/README.md

 # Termux-All-Packages-Install
-all packages install on termux in one click ./install.sh install All Packages
+All Packages Install On Termux In One Click ./install.sh
+Install All Packages